 IB Environmental Systems and Societies SL

 The IB Diploma Programme Environmental Systems and Societies standard level course aims to provide students with a coherent perspective of the interrelationships between environmental systems and societies; one that enables them to adopt an informed personal response to the wide range of pressing environmental issues that they will inevitably come to face.
 Students’ attention is constantly drawn to their own relationship with their environment and the significance of choices and decisions that they make in their own lives.
 It is intended that students develop a sound understanding of the interrelationships between environmental systems and societies, rather than a purely journalistic appreciation of environmental issues.
 The teaching approach strives to be conducive to students evaluating the scientific, ethical, and socio-political aspects of issues.
 (Please see IB Subject Brief for more Information)

 IB Physics HL

-Prerequisite: previous coursework in physics and co-enrollment or completion of IB Math SL
+Prerequisite: co-enrollment or completion of IB Math SL

 IB Visual Arts SL/HL